deventropy/junit-helper/junit-helper-derby/src/site/markdown/manual/configuration.md

 Some of the sub-sub protocols require additional configuration parameters, some required others optional.
 See the sub section below.
 Calling the `#useXXXDatabase()` methods on select any sub sub protocol will reset additional configurations set for any other sub-sub protocol.

+For the `In Memory` and `Directory` sub sub protocols, the resource also allows starting or restoring a database from a backup.
+For more information on those options, please see the [Backing up and Restoring a Database](./backup-restore.html) documentation.

 ### <a name="in-memory"></a>In Memory Database